Law Enforcement Thermal Camera Applications

 Security-based thermal systems generally tend to come in two forms.
 The first of these is CCTV-mounted thermal imaging, while the second is deployed on foot by security professionals to scan an environment.
 Both have their merits and both are extremely effective tools for detecting those who are in areas where they shouldn't be.

 Handheld units are an extremely effective tool for seeing through darkness.
 Just like in police applications, darkness can be the difference between a criminal being spotted and remaining hidden; under the cover of night, criminals are more likely to be active and are thus less likely to be noticed.
 By using a thermal imaging system security professionals are able to completely see through even the darkest nights and - as can be seen in the image above - criminals can easily be spotted because of the heat their bodies output.

-View the LS64 Law Enforcement Thermal Camera
+Introducing the Law Enforcement Thermal Cameras

 Thermal imaging systems used in law are an extremely effective tool for detecting, tracking and apprehending those carrying out criminal activity.
 As can be seen on this page the applications and uses of these devices are vast, and both security and law enforcement professionals can benefit from using a thermal cameras as part of their toolkit.

 We highly recommend you take a look at the full range of our law thermal cameras to find out exactly which one is the right one for you.
 If you can't find exactly what you're looking for and need some help choosing the device for your needs, give us a call and our qualified advisory team will be able to help you out.